-Remember, they are used to staring into space with headphones or hanging out in the backseat glued to their phone not watching us maneuver an automobile.
-This new, interactive portion of being in a vehicle is completely new.
+Remember, they are used to staring into space with headphones or hanging out in the backseat glued to their phone, not watching us maneuver an automobile.
+This new, interactive portion of being in a vehicle is entirely new.

 5. Conversely, you are not used to participating in the driving experience while in the passenger seat.

-Everything is backward and surreal the first time you are sitting across the center console from your 16-year-old.
-I found great success starting off only in parking lots until we were both more comfortable with our new role in the vehicle.
+Everything is backward and surreal the first time you sit across the center console from your 16-year-old.
+I found great success starting only in parking lots until we were more comfortable with our new role in the vehicle.

 7. Do not skirt the required driving hours.

 All-weather driving is imperative if you have a climate that accommodates it.
-I still have flashbacks to a legal U-turn in the rain where I may or may not have shrieked, “We are all going to die” as we spun out on a six-lane road.
-Thankfully, that vision still haunts my sons as well, and hopefully, they will never take a turn that quickly in the rain again.
+I still have flashbacks to a legal U-turn in the rain where I may or may not have shrieked, “We are all going to die,” as we spun out on a six-lane road.
+Thankfully, that vision still haunts my sons, and hopefully, they will never take a turn that quickly in the rain again.

 8. Familiarize yourself with the driving test course.

-YouTube gets a bad rap but the one time I sang its praises was when we found Driver’s Ed videos.
+YouTube gets a bad rap, but the one time I sang its praises was when we found Driver’s Ed videos.
 We learned the course and drove it multiple times leading up to our in-car sessions and again before the test.
-My most apprehensive driver and I sat and watched the parking portion of the test at the testing facility as well.
-Your in-car sessions may cover this but we found doing it more than once was beneficial, making it more rote on the day of the test.
+My most apprehensive driver and I also sat and watched the parking portion of the test at the testing facility.
+Your in-car sessions may cover this, but we found doing it more than once was beneficial, making it more rote on the day of the test.

 9. Buy the cones.